 GUIU launched the COVID-19 Survive & Thrive Fund to support families in our communities with basic necessities.
 Our team has purchased supplies and put together family relief packages.
 These packages consist of: posho (ground corn) and beans, soap, salt, and sanitary pads.
-Together with local authorities, our team is safely distributing these packages to parents of the girls in our programs, patron teachers, Ni-Yetu community structures, and other community members at-risk of hunger.
+Together with local authorities, our team is safely distributing these packages for families of the girls in our programs, patron teachers, Ni-Yetu community structures, and other community members at-risk of hunger.

 GUIU is using its online platforms to reach Ugandan youth with accurate information and to promote good health and well-being during the COVID-19 lockdown.
 Our young and passionate team is coming together to produce podcasts, go Live on Instagram, host Tweet Chats, share infographics, and more.